Coleherne Court

 Coleherne Court is a large apartment block on the Old Brompton Road in the Earl's Court district of the Royal Borough of Kensington and Chelsea.

 Coleherne Court stands on the site of the former Coleherne House and Hereford House.
 It was built between 1901 and 1904.
 It was constructed in red brick and Portland stone.

 Notable residents

-Princess Mestchersky, a leader of White russian emigres from the Russian Revolution, lived at Coleherne Court following her escape from Russia.
+Princess Mestchersky, a leader of White Russian emigres from the Russian Revolution, lived at Coleherne Court following her escape from Russia.
 The actor Stewart Granger was born in Flat 60 in May 1913.
-In the 1950s Coleherne Court was the residence of the novelist Brigit Brophy.
+In the 1950s Coleherne Court was the residence of the novelist Brigid Brophy.
 The actor Corin Redgrave lived at Flat 116 and held meetings of the Workers Revolutionary Party there.
 Other residents include the authors Stephen Vizinczey in the early 1970s and Sir Charles Petrie, 3rd Baronet in the 1960s.

 The Soviet spy Oleg Penkovsky was debriefed by MI6 in July 1961 in a safe house flat they operated in Coleherne Court.